javalin/website/_posts/blog/2021-08-02-number-of-imports-and-library-usability.md

 ## Conclusion
 Hopefully this gave you something to think about.
-Developer experience and library usability is something that is often overlooked in software development, and I think this is the primary reason for Javalin's success.
+Developer experience and library usability are often overlooked in software development, and I Javalin's focus on these aspects is the primary reason for it's success.

 I've made a [GitHub issue](https://github.com/javalin/javalin.github.io/issues/109) if anyone wants to discuss this post.